Salicylic acid is a sexy little number that has some wonderful results on the skin.

 Although salicylic acid is a common ingredient that’s easily accessible, a lot of variables are at play when it comes to using this ingredient, so the key is to approach it with caution; usage will depend on your skin type, the underlying indication, and how severe your skin condition is.

-The key is to listen to your skin if it’s getting irritated you’ll need to use it intermittently.
+The key is to listen to your skin.
+If it’s getting irritating, you’ll need to use it intermittently.
 As far as the amount used, we stress the importance of following the product’s direction or your dermatologist recommendations.
 Please don’t do more or less, and don’t use it for longer than recommended.
 Apply just enough salicylic acid to cover the affected area and rub it gently into your skin.

 Salicylic acid preparations

 When it comes to skincare products, salicylic comes in many different forms; Gels, lotions, ointments, peels and even shampoos; these formulas also come in many different strengths, from 0.5 per cent to strong concentrations of 30 per cent.